acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 - Resolve users from SAML-provided identity attributes
 - Verify that users are allowed to authenticate
 - Create the authenticated application session
+- Exerplaza currently resolves SAML-authenticated users by email address.

 The SAML integration extends the existing authentication system rather than replacing it.

+The SAML integration does not provision or create local users.
+After a SAML response is validated, the application extracts the email attribute from the SAML identity data, looks up an existing Exerplaza user by email, and only completes login if that user already exists and is allowed to authenticate.

 ---